powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 A contingency is a probable event that can put the grid at risk.
 Therefore, contingencies must be considered when operating the electrical transmission / distribution system.

+In FARAO, contingencies come from PowSyBl Contingency, where a contingency element has the id of the impacted network element, and its type is linked to the network elements type.
-In FARAO, contingencies are defined in the following way:
+They are represented in the following way:

 ::::{tabs}
 :::{group-tab} JAVA creation API